Dullness arises as a natural progression of over-relaxing & over-calming.

 When developing each Marker, take your time and develop a clear awareness of two things:

-To enhance your mind's perception of elemental qualities, use simple silent mental labels such as warm, cool, soft, hard, tense, heavy, vibrating, etc. To enhance the connection of your mind to the pleasure of relaxation, enjoy and smile at it.
+To enhance your mind's perception of elemental qualities, use simple silent mental labels such as warm, cool, soft, hard, tense, heavy, vibrating, etc. To enhance the connection of your mind to the pleasantness of relaxation, enjoy and smile into it.
 Take your time.
-Rest in the pleasure that is available in each stage of relaxation.
+Rest in the enjoyment of the pleasantness that is available in each stage of relaxation.
 Feeling its growing ease, contentment.

 Copyright © 2023 Meditation in The Shire - Stephen Procter - All rights reserved.